chrisxxmas/MYCOOP64/CONTRIBUTING.md

 #### `Release`

 If there are no release notes for the current version, generates those release notes from the git log and exits.
-Otherwise, creates a release from the current commit by per
+Otherwise, creates a release from the current commit by performing t